RenanG0mes/GamepadPi/README.md

 		If any partitions on the SD card have been mounted, unmount them all with "umount", for example "umount /dev/sdX1"

 		4.3 - Copy the image to SD card using "dd" command.
-			"sudo dd bs=4M if=NAMEOFTHERETROPIEIMAGE.img of=/dev/sdX status=progress conv=fsync"
+			`sudo dd bs=4M if=NAMEOFTHERETROPIEIMAGE.img of=/dev/sdX status=progress conv=fsync`

 		4.4	- Run "sync" and remove
-		Run "sync".
+		Run `sync`.
 This will ensure that the write cache is flushed and that it is safe to unmount your SD card.
 		Remove the SD card from the card reader.

 		4.5 (optional) - Enable SSH and connect to Wi-Fi